-Michael was a lead plaintiffs' counsel in Linde et al. v.
+Michael is a lead plaintiffs' counsel in Linde et al. v.
 Arab Bank, a suit brought on behalf of victims of terrorist attacks in Israel.
 In September 2014, a jury found Jordan-based Arab Bank plc liable for financing terrorist activity, including funneling financial support to top Hamas leaders and to the families of suicide bombers.
-Michael also leads the worldwide investigation for liability evidence in the 9/11 Families United to Bankrupt Terrorism civil action against al Qaeda's alleged financiers and supporters.
+This verdict marked the first time a financial institution has been held liable for financing terrorism.
+Michael is co-lead counsel in a parallel suit for non-U.S. citizens, Jesner v.
+Arab Bank, which is currently pending before the U.S. Supreme Court.
+The Court will decide whether a corporation is immune from suits under the Alien Tort Statute for violations of customary international law.
+As one of the leading members of the firm’s antiterrorism and human rights practice, Michael also leads the worldwide investigation for liability evidence in the 9/11 Families United to Bankrupt Terrorism civil action against al Qaeda's alleged financiers and supporters.
 In this capacity, Michael meets with U.S. and foreign intelligence officers, witnesses, and informants, who have already helped him gather more than two million pages of documents in numerous languages identifying the activities of al Qaeda and its financiers.
 He is a member of the Plaintiffs' Steering Committee for this multidistrict litigation filed on behalf of more than 6,500 families and survivors of the 9/11 attacks.
 He also served as a member of the Plaintiffs' Committee in In re September 11th Litigation, a suit brought against the airline industry alleging that it failed to detect and prevent the attacks.

 Michael's work with financial transaction litigation includes commercial, securities fraud and shareholder derivative cases such as his extensive work on behalf of domestic and foreign investors in In re Vivendi Universal, S.A.
 Securities Litigation.

-Michael is also leading the firm in its role as consultants to South African human rights lawyer Richard Spoor in his effort to take on leading global gold producers and seek justice for tens of thousands of exploited gold mine workers who are suffering from silicosis.
+Working with South African human rights lawyer Richard Spoor, Michael is also leading the firm in its role as consultants in an effort to take on leading global gold producers and seek justice for tens of thousands of exploited gold mine workers who are suffering from silicosis.
 Few class actions have been brought in South Africa, and none have been filed for sick workers.
 If approved as a class, the suit would generate an unprecedented means of recovery for the country and ensure meaningful access to justice for the indigent and rural workers who are dying from this entirely preventable yet incurable disease.